What is dropshipping?

 Tight margins (small profits) are to be expected in dropshipping.
 Because it is so accessible, dropshipping is highly competitive.
 Unless you somehow pin down a manufacturer to an exclusive agreement, any product you are selling will also be available elsewhere.
 Competition means that the cheapest priced version will often be the one that sells, resulting in low margins.

 In addition, some sellers will even sell at zero profit on some items to entice new buyers to their site and gain market traction.
-The main way to avoid this race to the bottom is to either offer top-notch customer service paired with a great website experience or concentrate on a very narrow niche market.
+The main way to avoid this is to either offer top-notch customer service or concentrate on a very narrow niche market.

 2: Inventory Problems